If you’re visiting Yerevan and want a taste of Armenia’s iconic sights without planning multiple trips, this day tour might just be your best bet.

 Next, the tour takes you to Noravank, perched high among striking red cliffs at the end of Gnishik Canyon.
 This site is often called a “gem” because of its dramatic setting and beautifully preserved architecture.
 Built by noblemen, Noravank houses the unique distinction of featuring the only depiction of God the Father in Armenia — a rare find for art lovers.

 Visitors frequently mention how breathtaking Noravank is—both the architecture and the surrounding landscape.
-It’s a peaceful spot, perfect for photos and quiet reflection.
+It's a peaceful spot, great for photos and quiet reflection.
 The monastery also serves as the sepulcher of a noble family, which makes it stand out compared to many other Armenian churches.

 Areni-1 Cave: Unearthing Ancient Artifacts